What is SEO?

 Onsite SEO | Search Engine Optimization

-Onsite SEO is everything done on a website, Some you will see such as well-written content, images, videos, charts, and the appearance of the content.
+Onsite SEO is everything done on a website, starting with what is obvious, such as well-written content, images, videos, charts, and the appearance of the content.
 There is quite a lot of behind-the-scenes SEO on a website that most people are unaware of, but that is what the search engines look at to see what is relevant to a search query.

 Some strategies or techniques for Onsite SEO include the following (not exhaustive):